Naitreey/notes-and-knowledge/cs/scala/language.rst

   * variable declaration missing type (val, var, etc.)

-  * method definition missing return type.
+  * method definition missing result type.

   * polymorphic method call without passing type parameters. compiler will infer such missing type parameters from the context and from the types of